PAStheLoD/crowdsec-let-meme-in/README.md

     so instead of something elegant like this `evt.Parsed.some_field in File('/opt/ip-allowlist.txt')` we need to periodically run a script

-    which checks if the emitted YAML is newer than then /etc/crowdsec/parsers/s02-enrich/allowed-ips-from-file.yaml
+    which checks if the emitted YAML is newer than /etc/crowdsec/parsers/s02-enrich/allowed-ips-from-file.yaml

     if the YAML is fresh and crispy, moves it over, then reloads crowdsec via systemctl